JohnstonJ/video-tools/doc/workflows/preservation_dv.md

         6. Carefully review the **Summary** table to see the results of merging.
 Review documentation to interpret the meaning.
         7. Open the merged file in the **Analysis** and check the results.
 Improvements over the analysis of the individual input files should hopefully be noted.
         8. Also analyze the merged file in DV Analyzer.
 Again, there should be improvements over the individual input file analysis.
-    3. Merging using my custom ([dv_merge](../../src/dv_merge/README.md)) tool from this repository:
+    3. Merging using the ([dv_merge](../tools/dv_merge.md)) tool from this repository:
         1. Run the `dv_merge` command with all the inputs.
 Experiment with both merge algorithms.
 Note that all input files must be the same length, and frame numbers must exactly correlate.
-See the README for more information.
+See the tool documentation for more information.
         2. Open the merged file in DVRescue's **Analysis** and check the results.
         3. Also analyze the merged file in DV Analyzer.
     4. Merged results may be worse than the inputs.
 Some trial & error is necessary.
 Merge issues to watch out for: